The Guide to Use Storytelling in Training and eLearning Effectively

 Recommend reading

-#2 Storytelling in training increases emotional engagement between learners and the learning content
+#2 Storytelling in training boosts emotional engagement between learners and content

 Learning theorists suggest that learners need to see the relevance of content to feel persuaded to learn it.
 Conventional training typically walks learners through content like compliance standards to make employees aware of what’s right or wrong.
 However, this is quite an impersonal approach to training.